ehassaan/duck-annotate/README.md

 ## Code Structure
 - ./frontend/ - Frontend code (Vuejs)
 - ./backend/ - Backend code (Bun + ElyziaJs)
+- ./.github/ - CI/CD pipelines to build and deploy

 ## API Docs
 - Backend (Open API / Swagger)
 - Auth (Open API / Swagger)

+## Deployment

+- Frontend is deployed on Github pages
+- Backend is deployed on Azure Websites
+- Backend database is Postgres Neon
+- Motherduck and Airbyte trial accounts were used for this hackathon.

 # Demo